kainjow/Mustache/README.md

 ## Example usage

 All examples assume `using namespace kainjow::mustache`.
+Additional examples and usage can be found in the `tests.cpp` file.

 ### Example 1 - Hello World